 In 1995, I realized after reading Dennis Tedlock's book, The Popul Vuh, that the Yucatan lowlands Maya "count of days" that the-late DR. JOSÉ ARGÙELLES and most people then were using, was miscalculated by 55 days, as of 1995.

-Tedlock recorded that the Guatemala-highlands Maya, the oldest known Mayan communities, kept another "count-of-days" based exactly on the risings and settings of the planet Venus; their calendar is known as: the Guatemala-highlands Maya "count-of-days"."
+Tedlock recorded that the Guatemala highlands Maya are the oldest Mayan communities who have kept another "count of days" based exactly on the risings and settings of the planet Venus.
+Their calendar is known as the "Guatemala highlands Mayan Calendar count of days.

-Every 8 years, the day Venus disappears is ALWAYS on Mayan day Eb' or STAIRS, the 12th Mayan daysign on the 20-day mayan Month.
+Every 8-years, the day Venus disappears is ALWAYS on Mayan day Eb' or HUMAN, the 12th Mayan day-sign on the 20-day Mayan month.
 For those 8 days Venus is then moving between the Sun and the Earth and can not be seen because of the sunlight glare.

-Then later, 8 days after disappearing, Venus reappears again in the pre-dawn eastern sky just before sunrise as the super bright "Morning Star".
-And this day every 8 years is ALWAYS Mayan day Ajaw or LORD, the 20th daysign on the 20-day mayan Month.
+Then later, 8 days after disappearing, Venus reappears again in the dawn eastern sky just before sunrise as the super bright "Morning Star".
+And this day every 8 years is ALWAYS Mayan day Ajaw or SUN, the 20th day-sign on the 20-day Mayan month.

-These two daysigns, Eb' or STAIRS and Ajaw or LORD, are always found in the Venus-cycle charts, in all four of the known ancient Mayan books or codices.
+These two daysigns, Eb' HUMAN and Ajaw SUN, are always found in the Mayan Venus cycle charts, in all four of the known ancient Mayan record-keeping books or codices.